 How to thaw and reheat frozen breast milk

-You can thaw frozen milk by setting it in a bowl of hot tap water (not boiling) or by holding it under running warm water.
+You can thaw frozen milk by setting the breastmilk storage bag or bottle in a bowl of hot tap water (not boiling) or by holding it under running warm water.

 Never use a microwave to heat baby milk (it can not only cause hot spots that could burn your baby, but will destroy some of the beneficial components of breastmilk).